Strunge29/strunge29.github.io/_posts/2020-4-17-Rubber-Women-of Dabou.md

 "It part of the business" Felicia says, trying to downplay the hassle they face from their male colleagues.
 She has a sad smile revealing two missing front teeth - a legacy of her last marriage.
 "Sometime things down, sometime things up.
 We can't quit cos things down now.
 It's just part of business.
 And nobody and nothing make we quit.
 I wan show dat we too can do it.
 I know we can.
 Just wait, you will see."
 With an outstretched index finger, she touches her right cheek before pointing up in a gesture of resolve and determination.

-(*The events described here occurred over five years ago, when I worked as a purchasing and logistics agent in the Liberian and Ivory Coas natural rubber sectors.
-Some of the situations described here have either improved or worsened*).
+(*The events described here occurred over five years ago, when I worked in a UN-sponsored REDD plus program in the Liberian and Ivory Coast.
+Some of what I described here have either improved or worsened*).